Mani Peninsula: 1612 Ottoman incursion

-Maniot piracy was observed by the Turkish explorer Evliya Çelebi (1611–1682), who visited Mani with an Ottoman expedition.
-He said of the Maniots, "they capture the Frank and sell him to us, they capture us and sell us to the Franks."

 Migrations to Corsica

 In October 1675, some 730 Maniots fleeing Ottoman rule embarked from Oitylo on a Genoese ship for Corsica, which was then Genoese territory.
 After a short stop in Genoa, they arrived in Corsica in March 1676, eventually settling in the area of Paomia (modern Cargèse).
 These settlers, led by the Stephanopoulos family and accompanied by clergy, were the first wave of a significant Greek migration to the island.
 A lengthy process of assimilation lasted well into the 20th century.

 Beys of Mani

-In the late 17th century, the Ottomans began appointing Maniot chieftains, deemed beys, to rule Mani on their behalf.
-The rule of the Beys of Mani concluded with the onset of the Greek War of Independence in 1821.
+In the late 17th century, the Ottomans began appointing Maniot chieftains, designated beys, to rule Mani on their behalf.
+The rule of the Beys of Mani ended with the onset of the Greek War of Independence in 1821.

 The first such bey was the Maniot Limberakis Gerakaris (c.
 1644 – 1710), installed c.
 1669.
-A former galley oarsman in the Venetian fleet who became a pirate, Limberakis was captured by the Ottomans and condemned to death.
-The grand vizier pardoned him on condition that he manage Mani as an Ottoman vassalage or client state.
+A former galley oarsman in the Venetian navy who became a pirate, he was captured by the Ottomans and condemned to death.
+The grand vizier pardoned him on condition that he manage Mani as a vassal state.

-Limberakis accepted the offer and used his new position to pursue his standing feud with the powerful Maniot Stephanopouloi family.
-His forces besieged the compound of the Stephanopouloi at Oitylo, captured 35 of them, and had them all executed.
-During his twenty-year reign, Limberakis shifted allegiances between the Republic of Venice and the Ottomans.

-Limberakis eventually fell out of favor with the Turks for his piracy and he was captured by Ottoman forces in 1682.
-With the Ottomans preoccupied with their wars against the Habsburgs, the Venetians saw an opportunity to seize Turkish-held territories in the Peloponnese, sparking the Morean War of 1684–1699.
+Limberakis accepted the offer.
+He used his new position to persecute the Stephanopoulos clan of Oitylo, with whom he had been feuding.
+During his rule, he alternated allegiance between the Republic of Venice and the Ottomans.
+Limberakis eventually fell out of favour with the Turks, and was captured by Ottoman forces in 1682.
+Another bey was not appointed for over a century.